stylemistake/runner/README.md

 ### 3.3.
 Error handling

-At some point of the task errors can occur, which you want to bubble up.
-There is a handy function for this:
+If you want a task to stop on error, use `runner_bubble`:

 ```bash
 task_foo() {